Lani274/tutorial-flask-login/README.md

      return render_template("sign_up.html", user=current_user)
 ```
-Here we check if the data that the user submitted to the form is correct, if valid then we add it to the database.
+Here we check if the data that the user submitted to the form is correct, if valid we then add the information to the database.
 We also need to make sure that the password is getting hashed before putting the data into the database, because it is important to remember, that storing passwords in plain text is considered a poor security practice (vgl.
 Herbert 2021).

 ---
 ### 6.3 Adding the Login Method